zoom-studio/react-menu-list/README.md

 * `className`, `style`, `highlightedClassName`, `highlightedStyle`, `index`, `onItemChosen`, `onHighlightChange`: These props are all passed through to the underlying MenuItem element.
+* `openedClassName`, `openedStyle`: These are optional and are combined with the className and style props and passed to the underlying div when the item is opened.

 A SubMenuItem has the following public methods: